 But...Australia is changing

-In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes, bans on plastic bags and some other plastic items.
-These measures have been shown to dramatically reduce plastic litter and are recognised as good first steps in addressing plastic pollution of our environment.
+In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes and bans on plastic bags and other single-use items.
+These measures have been shown to dramatically reduce plastic litter and are recognised as good steps in addressing plastic pollution of our environment.